Desmond Rebellions: Aftermath

 After three years of scorched earth warfare by the English, Munster was racked by famine.
 In April 1582, the provost marshal of Munster, Sir Warham St Leger, estimated that 30,000 people had died of hunger in the previous six months.
-Plague broke out in Cork city, to where the country people had fled to avoid the fighting.
-People continued to die of starvation and plague long after the war had ended, and it is estimated that by 1589 one-third of the province's population had died.
+Plague broke out in Cork City to where the country people had fled to avoid the fighting.
+People continued to die of starvation and plague long after the war had ended, and it is estimated that by 1589, one third of the province's population had died.
 Grey was recalled by Elizabeth I for his excessive brutality.
 Two famous accounts tell us of the devastation of Munster after the Desmond rebellion.
 The first is from the Gaelic Annals of the Four Masters:

 The second is from the View of the Present State of Ireland, written by English poet Edmund Spenser, who fought in the campaign, approved the scorched earth method, and suggested it as a useful method of enforcing English ways:

-The wars of the 1570s and 1580s marked a watershed in Ireland.
+The wars of the 1570s and the 1580s marked a watershed in Ireland.
 The southern Geraldine axis of power was annihilated, and Munster was "planted" with English colonists given land confiscated from those who fought for their country.
 After a survey begun in 1584 by Sir Valentine Browne, Surveyor General of Ireland, the thousands of English soldiers and administrators who had been imported to suppress the rebellion were given land in the Munster Plantation of Desmond's confiscated estates.
-The Elizabethan conquest of Ireland followed the subsequent Nine Years War in Ulster and the extension of plantation policy to other parts of the country.
+The Elizabethan conquest of Ireland followed the subsequent Nine Years' War in Ulster and the extension of plantation policy to other parts of the country.